 Island Peak’s difficulty level is slightly more than Mera Peak’s.
 The peak is a bit trickier than Mera Peak in terms of technicality.
 Except that both of the climbs are more or less quite similar.

-Island Peak is also in the same category of trekking peaks as Mera Peak.
-A trekking peak is the right fit for new and inexperienced climbers.
+Island Peak in Nepal is also in the same category of trekking peaks as Mera Peak.
+A trekking peak is a right fit for new and inexperienced climbers.
 As it is a bit technical, you must have basic climbing skills.
 There are crevasses, narrow ridges, headwall, and icefall sections.
 Hence, using gears such as ladders, crampons, axes, ropes, etc., should not be a problem for you.
-There is no particular need for prior climbing experience as well.
+There is no particular need for prior technical experience as well for climbing Island Peak.

-High elevation trekking, long trekking days, steep trails, rugged sections, extreme weather, and snowy sections are significant obstacles.
-A person with good basic climbing training and physical endurance is the right fit for this peak.
+High-elevation trekking, long trekking days, steep trails, rugged sections, extreme weather, and snowy sections are significant obstacles.
+A person with good basic climbing training and physical endurance is the right fit for Island Peak climb.

 Twinning Island Peak vs Mera Peak, Island Peak is more technical and difficult.
 Island Peak has crevasses and snow headwall, where you must use technical climbing skills.
 At the same time, Mera Peak is a straightforward climb with no technical sections.
 In this case, Mera Peak is more accessible than Island Peak.

 However, if you look at elevation, Mera Peak is higher.
-Island Peak is 6,160m tall, and Mera peak is 6476m.
+Island Peak Height is 6,160m, and Mera Peak Height is 6476m.
 You can see the clear difference of around 300m.
 Thus, in the case of elevation, Mera Peak is a bit superior.

 Except for these two things, both peaks are more or less equivalent.
 They involve a similar type of trekking and climbing.